cynstar/ai-case-study/README.md

 ## Business Activities

-* What specific problem is the company or project trying to solve?
-* Who is the company's intended customer?
-Is there any information about the market size of this set of customers?
-* What solution does this company offer that their competitors do not or cannot offer?
-(What is the unfair advantage they utilize?)
-* * Which technologies are they currently using, and how are they implementing them?
-(This may take a little bit of sleuthing&mdash;you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

 Well wants to retool the healthcare industry from today's reactive, medical-condition or illness-focused approach towards a consumer first approach that incentivizing sustainable and holistic well-being across a lifetime.
-Well describes their objective as follows:
+Well describes their objective as follows [^6]:

 > Our purpose is to improve health through compelling, frequent engagement.
 We work with users to build a relationship based on their individual health history, challenges and desires.
 With our AI Health Engine, clinically-driven content, and Well Guides, we offer a persistent presence in their lives that moves them step-by-step towards their own own \[sic\]  goals and overall health improvement.
 Ours is a high-touch, but low-pressure habit-forming approach that uses proven consumer engagement tactics and incentives to make members successful in advancing their health.